 Of course, the discovery of the brushless DC motor did not halt innovation and in the late 80’s, a pair of scientists, Jerry Genco and Norman Smith, patented a motor with a stator on a printed circuit assembly.
 Their design both electrically and mechanically connected the stator to a printed circuit board in an effort to reduce manufacturing and material costs associated with permanent magnet BLDC motors.

-Modern Motor Technology
+Modern Electric Motor Technology

-Brushless DC motors today are lightyears ahead of the old trolley motors of the 19th century, but their design is far from perfection.
+Brushless DC motors today are lightyears ahead of the old trolley motors of the 19th century, but their design is far from perfect.
 Conventional BLDC motors like the ones developed in the 80’s are the most popular type of motors on the market today, and their popularity continues to grow with the demand for carbon-neutral products and affordable air conditioning.
 The need for solutions with an even higher power output in a smaller package, a reduced environmental footprint, and a viable mass production process will continue to grow.

 Building from 200 years of discovery, ECM’s team re-evaluated Genco and Smith’s idea, approaching it from a 21st century perspective.
 By embedding copper-etched conductors into a multi-layered printed circuit board to form a stator that works in conjunction with permanent magnets, ECM’s patented technology eliminates the need for wire winding and iron laminations used in conventional motors and generators.